This blog may contain affiliate links. Read our disclosure policy for more info.

 This smaller hotel has everything you need right in the center of downtown, including a small fitness center, sauna, and a wine shop.
 There’s even an Irish bar on-site – O’Flannigans Irish Bar is the perfect option for food and drinks.

 The rooms here come with a lake view, city view, or mountain view.
-Another huge perk is that free parking is available.
+Another huge perk is that free parking, WiFi, and a daily breakfast are available.

-Rooms here start from $160 CAD per night.
-It’s a good modest option for anyone looking for a comfortable, yet affordable, stay right in downtown Kelowna.
+Rooms here start from $168 CAD per night and all include a TV, desk, and coffee maker.
+It’s a good modest option for anyone looking for a comfortable, yet affordable, stay right in downtown Kelowna that is only a 10-minute walk to City Park.

 West Kelowna